watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

 ### Set up Enterprise Search for Elasticsearch on IBM Cloud
-Assuming you have installed Kibana locally following [ICD-elasticsearch-install-and-setup](../../docs/elasticsearch-install-and-setup/ICD_Elasticsearch_install_and_setup.md), follow the follow steps to set up Enterprise Search in Elasticsearch:
+Assuming you have installed Kibana locally following [ICD-elasticsearch-install-and-setup](../../docs/elasticsearch-install-and-setup/ICD_Elasticsearch_install_and_setup.md), follow these steps to set up Enterprise Search in Elasticsearch:
 * Create a docker network
     ```shell
     docker network create elastic